cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 - In the **Inspector** panel, find the name and rename it
 - In the **Hierarchy**, select the node then press `F2`

 We can adjust the parent-child relationship of nodes by dragging and dropping them in the Hierarchy.
-Here, drag the `Sprite` node onto the `Player` node to make it as a child, then rename the `Sprite` node to "Body".
+Here, drag the `Sprite` node onto the `Player` node to make it a child, then rename the `Sprite` node to "Body".

 ![create-body.gif](./images/create-body.gif)